Anthrocon/www/content/Tips & Guides - Budgeting/guides/deals-services-to-cut-costs/index.md

 ## Dining and Restaurant Deals

 Many local businesses in the area offer Anthrocon-themed specials during the week of Anthrocon.
 One of the most famous examples of this is the Pizza Parma on Liberty Avenue, formerly known as Fernando's (or Furnando's).
-During the convention they become "Furryland" and serve a wide variety of affordable, filling eats.
-In addition, attendees that help out Anthrocon by [volunteering for the convention](/volunteer) may also earn additional discounts and coupons that are useable at partnered restaurants and food establishments, providing even more savings.
+During the convention they become "Furryland" and serve a wide variety of affordable, filling eats including a sandwich combo served in a dog bowl.
+In addition, attendees that help out Anthrocon by [volunteering for the convention](/volunteer) may also earn additional discounts and coupons that are usable at partnered restaurants and food establishments, providing even more savings.

-Around the city, there are restaurants and establishments that may have “themed” menus or offers which might offer something novel for you to try while being priced more reasonably.
-If you’re looking for more details on establishments for food and drinks, and looking to see which ones have deals or good price points, we’ll have our 2023 options updated soon on our [Dining Guide](/at-the-convention#dining).
+Around the city, there are restaurants and establishments that may have “themed” menus which might offer something novel for you to try while being priced more reasonably.
+The best way to find out if a restaurant is offering any specials is to call, or if you have time, go in person and snap a pic of the special menu for future reference.

 ## Transportation & Parking